Best Online Tools for Solopreneur Business Owners

 Affiliate Tracking and Shopping Cart:

-If you’re already using an e-product or e-course software system, such as Podia, look for the affiliate tracking feature inside there.
+If you’re already using an e-product or e-course software system, such as Podia or Kajabi, look for the affiliate tracking feature inside there.
 If you need something free-standing, I hear ThriveCart and e-junkie could be worth a look.

 Survey Tool: Google Forms